 - Are my applications now patched?
-Most Adobe products will auto-update, but have
+Most Adobe products will auto-update, but have they?

 First, it's important to know your network landscape.
 As a security practitioner and/or system administrator, you need to a href="http://searchmidmarketsecurity.techtarget.com/tip/Network-security-begins-with-device-discovery-and-assessment">know what you must protect because it is your battleground.
 This knowledge must include the applications installed on desktops (and servers) across your organization.
 There are several ways to accomplish this.
 You can use inventory/management software, such as that offered by Microsoft, IBM BigFix, Lumension Security Inc. and numerous others.
 Additionally, you can use network-based vulnerability assessment tools in an authenticated scan mode, which allows the scanning tool to interact with the client operating systems and collect far more data than in a standard unauthenticated scan.
 Vulnerability scanners from vendors including Microsoft (MBSA), Tenable Network Security Inc. (Nessus), Qualys Inc. and Rapid7 LLC all support this type of data collection.

-- Have any users been compromised and did antivirus detect and stop the resulting malware, or
+- Have any users been compromised and did antivirus detect and stop the resulting malware, or have infections spread?

 Second, how can you know if a user was compromised?
 If we assume the only vector used was email (and it probably wasn't), you could use email gateway logs to look for suspicious PDFs.
 That is likely to require a lot of effort and still won't be particularly conclusive.
 Chances are you won't be able to determine if your organization was exploited by an attack.
 Instead, reassess the operational state of your antivirus deployment: Is it deployed to 100% of user workstations?
 Are 100% of the antivirus clients regularly updating?
 Which malware has been detected recently?
 You could look for antivirus warning signs, such as any computers that "clean" the same malware repeatedly (which means they are not actually cleaned.)
 Most antivirus products indicate the action taken by the antivirus product when malware has been found; is it ever showing "left alone" or "no action taken?"
 If you see any of these warning signs, an endpoint has been compromised by something.
 Additionally, you can look at Web proxy and firewall logs to identify any users making suspicious Internet connections.
 Many proxies will categorize traffic; examine these logs for visits to known malware and botnet sites.

-- How could I have prevented this exploit from working and how can I stop others in the
+- How could I have prevented this exploit from working and how can I stop others in the future?

 Third, what compensating endpoint application security controls could protect against an exploit of an end-user application vulnerability?
 Do your users have local administrative access?
 Generally speaking, users shouldn't be given administrator-level access unless it is absolutely necessary, although this is a common practice.
 Removing administrative access is often politically difficult, as it may force business process changes or cause end-user dissatisfaction, but it prevents malware infections and helps to ensure a more controlled IT environment.
 Have you enabled Data Execution Prevention or used Microsoft's EMET to protect the operating system and common applications, including Adobe, from common attack techniques?
 Although I do not know if an exploit against the Adobe vulnerability of late October would have been stopped by EMET, other Adobe exploits have been.